 This study has several strengths.
-Participants in two groups from four shift work groups were selected through cluster randomization to balance potential confounding bias and enhance the statistical power of this trial.
-The study was conducted on healthy participants who had an increased risk of high BP due to oxidative stress induced by heat exposure.
-This is a key priority in CVD prevention.
-Next, the high adherence (100.0%) to the formula of Vit C tablet and hawthorn beverage supplementation in the intervention group and slightly salted carbonated water in the control group reduced the likelihood of false negatives for the primary study outcome.
-Finally, intervention products were distributed daily only to the shift group on duty to prevent contamination.
+First, participants in two groups from four shift work groups were selected through cluster randomization to balance potential confounding bias and enhance the statistical power of this trial.
+Second, the study was conducted on healthy participants who had an increased risk of high BP due to oxidative stress induced by heat exposure.
+This is a key priority for preventing CVD.
+Next, the high adherence (100.0%) to the formula of VC tablet and hawthorn beverage supplementation in the intervention group and slightly salted gas water in the control group reduced the likelihood of false negatives for the primary study outcome.
+Finally, intervention products were distributed daily only to the shift group on duty to prevent contamination of the intervention.

 Some limitations should be noted.
-Participant recruitment was conducted at a single site, which might introduce bias due to demographic characteristics and could limit the generalizability of the results.
-However, this study laid the groundwork for future research on the preventive effects of antioxidant supplementation on BP increase in a larger sample of heat-exposed populations at various sites.
-Also, we could not provide beverages with the same salt and sugar content for both groups or let participants opt for sugar-free drinks due to the varying ingredients in packaged foods.
-Slightly salted carbonated water was utilized as a control based on heat-exposed workers' daily requirements, taking into account their sweat loss.
-There was no significant difference in the total sodium intake between the two groups; the total sodium intake was also below the maximum recommended intake.
-The dietary intake during workday was only assessed once at baseline, and no assessment was performed after the intervention.
-However, the participants were shift workers living in dormitories during workdays and most of the time ate at factory canteens.
+First, participant recruitment was conducted at a single site, which might introduce bias due to demographic characteristics and could limit the generalizability of the results.
+However, this study lays the groundwork for future research on the preventive efficacy of antioxidant supplementation on BP increase in a larger sample of heat-exposed populations at various sites.
+Second, we could not provide beverage with the same salt and sugar content for both groups or opt for sugar-free drinks due to the varying ingredients in packaged foods.
+Slightly salted gas water was utilized as a control based on heat-exposed workers' daily requirements, taking into account their sweat loss.
+The total sodium intake was below the maximum recommended intake, with no significant difference between the two groups.
+Third, general workday dietary intake was only assessed once at baseline, and no assessment was performed after the intervention.
+However, the participants were shift workers living in dormitories during workdays and eating at factory canteens most of the time.
 Their dietary habits were unlikely to change during the 40-day intervention.